HoGentTIN/linux-training-hogent/modules/scripting_functions/030-content.md

 echo "${user}"
 ```

-In this case the output will be as expected, since the variable `${name}` will be unset at the end of the function execution.
+In this case the output will be as expected, since the variable `${user}` will be unset at the end of the function execution.

 It is recommended to declare all variables defined in functions as `local`